 – A second change is related to the Submit button.
 Again I wanted to add a nice touch not just post a comment, so I decided to change the button label to “Start Discussion”.

-– It is nice to show a placeholder text on the comment form which let readers know about the key comment policies without going to a different page.
+– It is nice to show a placeholder text on the comment form which lets readers know about the key comment policies without going to a different page.

-– Comments also show a date and sometimes it can be distracted.
+– Comments also show date and sometimes it can be distracted.
 I try to keep my content as current as possible and if there is any change, I go back and update it.
-So I would like to avoid showing comment date in the comment section.
+So I would like to avoid showing comment dates in the comment section.